Youth Action Fund

 We are a grassroots group, can we apply to receive funds directly?

 No. Currently, the Foundation requires non-incorporated grassroots groups to partner with a registered charitable organization to act as a trustee and provide organizational mentorship and administrative support.
 The Organizational Mentor will receive funds to distribute to the grassroots group.
 Depending on capacity, one charity can be an OM for one or multiple groups.
+While we strongly recommend having a partnership agreement between the group and the Organizational Mentor, this is not required to apply.

 What do you mean by youth-led initiatives?